Managing internal audit

 This section looks at the plan-do-check-act cycle from an internal audit management perspective.

 As the need exists for internal audit to provide more value and strategic support, auditors must ensure that their work aligns with all significant risks, especially strategic and operational risks.
-Learn how to effectively manage the top five risks that chief audit executives face in 2018
+Learn how to effectively manage the top five risks that chief audit executives face.

 Published: May 2018